Skip to main content

 Using ACH Trace ID number to locate your payment

 With every transfer utilizing the Automated Clearing House (ACH) Network, there is a unique reference number called a trace number, which the Payment Center will call a Trace ID or ACH#.
 Trace IDs are used to “trace” funds to see where they are at any given banking institution.
+Trace IDs are recognized across all U.S. financial institutions, making them a universal tool for tracking ACH payments.

 With ACH transfers, specific transaction details are made private in order to ensure the safety of account information and identity.
 Although you won’t likely be able to see the progress of your transaction between banks, you can communicate with your bank to see if the transaction has been processed and sent.
 The Trace ID is crucial to ensuring that a bank can track where funds are.
+To trace a payment, you can provide the Trace ID to your bank and request assistance in locating the transaction.
+Ensure you communicate with the ACH/operations department for specialized help.

 When Can I Retrieve the Trace ID?

 On an electronic payment, the destination Trace ID can be retrieved after the funds move through the ACH Network and into a destination bank account.
+Typically, this occurs within one to two business days after the transaction is initiated.

 Where Can I Retrieve the Trace ID?